 - Hapai J, Gorman SL.
 Substanital functional improvements in a patient post stroke with a focus on family support and a multi-modal intervention approach.
-Poster presentation at CPTA Annual Confernce in Pasadena, CA, September 2013.
+Poster presentation at CPTA Annual Confernce, Pasadena CA, Sept 2013.

 - Lazaro RT, Gorman SL, Novello A, Widener G. Conversion disorder.
 In: Burke-Doe A, ed.
 Case Files in Physical Therapy (Neurology).
 Philadelphia, PA: McGraw Hill.
-Expected publication: July 2013.
+July 2013.

 - Lazaro RT, Luong H. Acute Transverse Myelitis.
 In: Burke-Doe A, ed.
 Case Files in Physical Therapy (Neurology).
 Philadelphia, PA: McGraw Hill.
-Expected publication: July 2013.
+July 2013.

 - Rideout D, Nordstrom T, Lazaro PT.
 Coccidioidomycosis.
 In: Burke-Doe A, ed.
 Case Files in Physical Therapy (Neurology).
 Philadelphia, PA: McGraw Hill.
-Expected publication: July 2013.
+July 2013.

 - Harvey T, Gorman SL.
 Non-traumatic spinal cord injury.
 In: Burke-Doe A, ed.
 Case Files in Physical Therapy (Neurology).Philadelphia, PA: McGraw Hill.
-Expected publication: July 2013.
+July 2013.

 - Holt E, Gorman SL.
 Outpatient cerebrovascular accident.
 In: Burke-Doe A, ed.
 Case Files in Physical Therapy (Neurology).Philadelphia, PA: McGraw Hill.
-Expected publication: July 2013.
+July 2013.